ParthShitole/BITSCTF-2023/Messed Up/README.md

 ```

-We can clearly observe that it is a png file which is corrupted so we use ghex to edit and repair the header and footer of the file
+We can clearly see that it is a png file which is corrupted so we use ghex to edit and repair the header and footer of the file.

 ![alt](./ghex1.png)

 ![alt](./ghex2.png)

-After we fix the image we can open it in any image viewer.At first the image appears to be a simple image of a horse but at closer look we can observe some rows of pixels are different than orginal image.
+After we fix the image we can open it in any image viewer.At first the image appears to be a simple image of a horse but after a closer look we see that some rows of pixels are different than the orginal image.

 ![alt](./gimp1.png)